Monica Sharma

-Monica Sharma (born 15 September 1992) is an Indian model, television & film actress.
+Monica Sharma is an Indian model, television and film actress.
 She appeared in the Colors TV show Shrimad Bhagwat Mahapuran as the goddess Ganga.

-Early life

-Monica was born 15 September 1992 in New Delhi.
-She got her education from Happy Model School, Janakpuri, New Delhi.

 Career

-In 2014, she entered Indian Princess beauty contest where she was titled Miss Grand India 2014 and was chosen to represent India at Miss Grand International held in Bangkok, Thailand, where she placed in the Top 20 at the Best National Costume competition of the contest.
+She won the title of Miss Grand India 2014 and subsequently represented India as a contestant at the Miss Grand International 2014 pageant held in Bangkok, Thailand.

 In 2015, Sharma began her television career with &TV's Dilli Wali Thakur Gurls.
 Her next show was Colors TV's Naagin 2 where she portrayed a supporting role.
 In 2018, she starred in Colors TV's Sasural Simar Ka and made an episodic appearance in the channel's horror supernatural thriller Kaun Hai?.
 Sharma next played cameo roles in Star Plus's Kasautii Zindagii Kay and &TV's Vikram Betaal Ki Rahasya Gatha.
 In April 2019, she was offered to enter Star Bharat's Pyaar Ke Papad.

 In 2019 she played the role of Shivika in ek ichadhari ki dastaan on Dangal TV in a lead role.